mosaicdao/mosaic-pm/specification-discussions/20200108-coconsensus.md

 Question Ben fri 10/1/2020:
 `Coreputation:upsertValidator` may just not return an enum; because perhaps we should always just join/logout in protocore to identically mirror the validatorSet of `Core` in `Protocore`; if a validator is slashed, then that doesnt matter because the votes dont count.
 (This is different from the discussion earlier on Fri 10/1/2020)

+## meeting 3
+date: 13/1/2020

+note taker: deepesh

+- Ben runs over user stories
+- Terms that we use:
+    - block number -> related to blockchain blocks
+    - dynasty -> this is the dynasty related to finalization of blocks (Casper FFG)
+    - height -> This is height of metablock.

+- Deepesh: Why do we need mapping to store domainseparators ?
+    - the votes on origin protocore and self protocore will sign with same domain seperators
+    - Currently we will have just one value in the mapping.
+    - Later we may have other protocores (different metachain id)
+- The metachainid will be stored in the mapping in the genesis block.
+- Deepesh: Metachain id for origin protocore ?
+    - in hashmetachain, use the anchor address as 0x00 to get the metachain id for origin protocore.
+    -